 - Are ordained but need further academic work in theological studies.

-- Wish to enhance your understanding of theological perspectives and religious practices for your own growth or to relate to another professional field.
+- Wish to enhance one’s understanding of theological perspectives and religious practices for personal growth or to relate to another professional field.

 The program allows for concentration in a field of study to a greater extent than the M.Div. requirements generally permit.
 The faculty and disciplines are organized into three curricular areas: (1) Biblical Studies, (2) Church History & Theology, and (3) Ministry & Spirituality.
 The specific learning outcomes of the MATS degree are to: